sivagms/acrdocs/container-registry-get-started-azure-cli.md

 * **Storage account** (optional) - Create a storage account to back the container registry in the same resource group.
 If you don't specify a storage account when creating a registry with **az acr create**, the command creates one for you.
 To create a storage account using the CLI 2.0 Preview, see [the CLI 2.0 Preview samples](https://github.com/Azure/azure-cli-samples/tree/master/storage).

 * **Service principal** (optional) - For private preview, we recommend using an Azure Active Directory [service principal](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/) to access the registry.
-For more information, see [Authenticate with the container registry](container-registry-authenticate.md).
-The CLI makes it easy to automatically create a default service principal when you create or update a registry, or assign an existing one.
-To create a service principal that you assign to a registry, see [Create a service principal](#create-a-service-principal).
+After creating a registry, you can create and assign a service principal, or assign an existing service principal.

 ## Create a container registry

-Run the **az acr create** command to create a container registry, as shown in the following examples.
+Run the **az acr create** command to create a container registry.

 >[AZURE.TIP]When you create a registry, specify a globally unique top-level domain name, such as an organizational name, containing only letters and numbers.
 The registry name in the examples is **myRegistry**, but substitute a unique name of your own.
-When you [login to the registry](./container-registry-authentication.md), use the fully qualified name **myregistry-exp.azurecr.io** (all lowercase; the **-exp** in the prefix is required for preview).

-### Create a container registry with the minimal parameters

-The following command creates container registry **myRegistry** in the resource group **myResourceGroup** in the South Central US location:
+The following command uses the minimal parameters to create container registry **myRegistry** in the resource group **myResourceGroup** in the South Central US location:

 ```
 az acr create -n myRegistry -g myResourceGroup -l southcentralus